hrosicka/hrosicka/README.md

 - [**Quadratic Equation Solver:**](https://github.com/hrosicka/QuadraticEquationSolver) Say goodbye to complex calculations!
 Enter coefficients and see the equation, roots, and 📉 graph – all in one place.
 - [**Math App:**](https://github.com/hrosicka/MathApp) Dive into the world of 2D and 3D shapes (still under development!).
 This interactive application allows you to visualize and learn about various geometric 📏 shapes.
 - [**Determinant:**](https://github.com/hrosicka/Determinant) Attention, mathematicians!
 Finally, a matrix determinant calculator that won't let you down.
+- [**Damped Harmonic Oscillator Simulation:**](https://github.com/hrosicka/damped-oscillation-simulation)) C programs that simulate a damped harmonic oscillator, a fundamental concept in physics and engineering.
+Data visualisation is done using a Python script with the popular matplotlib library.

 ### 🎉 Funny Apps
 - [**Python Turtle Playground:**](https://github.com/hrosicka/PythonBasicsTurtle) Unleash your artistic 🎨 side and code stunning drawings.